-We welcome your comments and again thank our community for their feedback that has helped inform this Proposed Budget.
+We thank our community for their feedback that has helped inform this Budget.

 Cr Sarah Carter Mayor of the City of Maribyrnong Celia Haddock CEO of Maribyrnong City Council

 Budget overview

 This year, as required under the Local Government Act 2020, the Budget forecasts four years of spending aligning with the Council Plan 2021-2025.